cjuigne/cjuigne/index.md

 ## Camille Juigné

-I am a PhD student in bioinformatics at both INRAE and IRISA, supervised by Florence Gondret and Emmanuelle Becker.
+I am a PhD student in bioinformatics at both **INRAE** and **IRISA**, supervised by **Florence Gondret** and **Emmanuelle Becker**.

 My research subject concerns the integration and analysis of heterogeneous biological data modelled with multiplex graphs applied to understand and predict variations in feeding efficiency.
-The objective is to identify networks of molecules to explain an animal phenotype, by considering different levels of organization of the living, using statistics and then by analyzing multilayer graphs.
-This second approach has the advantage of adopting a holistic view on biological organization by integrating different omic levels.
+The objective is to **identify networks of molecules to explain an animal phenotype**, by considering different levels of organization of the living, using statistics and then by analyzing multilayer graphs.
+This second approach has the advantage of adopting a **holistic view on biological organization** by integrating different omic levels.
 This allows to get closer to reality by considering things as a whole and linked together.

 In this case of application, understanding the valorization of food resources by the animal will lead to a saving of resources and a reduction of discharges and effluents into the environment.

 ## Contact